nedbat/byterun/admin-tools/how-to-make-a-release.md

 Goto https://github.com/rocky/x-python/releases/new

-Now check the tagged release.
+Now check the *tagged* release.
+(Checking the untagged release was previously done).

 Todo: turn this into a script in `admin-tools`